pattern-f/TQ-pre-jailbreak/README.md

 - [x] make the exploit faster (iPhone 12: 65s -> 10s, iPhone 6s: 188s -> 68s)
 - [x] stable kernel r/w primitives
-- [x] ~~amfid bypass~~ Implement it by yourself.
-Bad guys would use this to distribute malicious code directly.
+- [x] amfid bypass

 Tested on iPhone 12 pro (**iOS 14.3**).

 Tested on iPhone 11 (**iOS 14.0**).

-Tested on iPhone 6s (**iOS 14.0**).
+~~Tested on iPhone 6s (**iOS 14.0**).
 Maybe helpful to A11 devices.
-I note that checkra1n said "Limited support for A11 devices on iOS 14.x".
+I note that checkra1n said "Limited support for A11 devices on iOS 14.x".~~ I have upgraded the phone to iOS 15.0 beta.

 ~~For other devices/iOSs, add kernel offsets yourself in k\_offsets.c~~